 (Images in this post: stills from Frank Borzaga’s Street Angel, a photograph of Central Park in 1916, by Mikko Rantanen, by Anthony Goicolea, Garin Horner, etc.)

 Driving around Koreatown in L.A. last week, it occurred to me that I have almost zero sense of nostalgia about the place, but that the city makes me think of sex.
-The seediest and most dissolute years of my shitcan of a youth were spent in Los Angeles, and near the end of last century, shortly before I decided to go ascetic, I befriended a guy named H. I met him at my friend J’s birthday party, which I remember to have been held at a top floor suite of the Wilshire Plaza Radisson, don’t know if I have the right hotel.
+The seediest and most dissolute years of my shitcan of a youth were spent in Los Angeles, especially in the two years I lived with my friend D in his apartment building called Gaylord while he and J were raking in money from dealing yay.
+And near the end of the previous century, shortly before I decided to go ascetic, I befriended a guy named H. I met him at my friend J's birthday party, which I remember to have been held at a top floor suite of the Wilshire Plaza Radisson, don't know if I have the right hotel.
 What I do remember with all certainty is that the party was sponsored by cocaine, cocaine and more cocaine, since J was a dealer.
 We pulverized rocks of it on the glass tabletop, hearts racing all night.
 The music sounded damn good.
 Girls were dancing.
 Clothes came off.
-Some of the party-goers went into bedrooms in two’s and three’s.
+Some of the party-goers went into bedrooms in two's and three's.

 By the time morning arrived, most of the crowd had filtered out of the hotel suite.
 Some of us remained, talking, and that’s when I noticed a lanky guy sleeping on the couch: H. I wouldn’t have noticed him except a harsh ray of sunlight directly hit his face, and from my view on the floor, I could see that most of the middle cartilage, which separates the left from the right side of the nostrils of most normal human beings, was missing in H’s nose.
 It was clear that H had burnt it away from his coke habit, and I sat there, wondering at the single cavernous chamber inside his nose, lit up red by the sun.
 When he woke up, we hit it off well enough although we didn’t have much in common.
 But over the following month or two, I’d make a concerted effort into being his friend because I was fascinated by him.
 H was a heavy-lidded guy who spoke slowly, but with a plainspoken and open bluntness that strangely never sounded offensive or menacing.
 He had a sneaky sense of humor, too, and more than that, seemed completely unperturbed by any guilt or moral system.
 Nor was he intellectually curious about anything, as far as I could tell.
 In a word, I wanted to be H at that junction in my life.